smaht-dac/submitr/docs/source/advanced_usage.rst

 If you want to display the data in :toplink:`YAML <https://en.wikipedia.org/wiki/YAML>` format rather than JSON use the ``--yaml`` option.
 And if you want to automatically copy the (JSON) data to the clipboard use the ``--copy`` option.

+Passing ``--raw`` to will give you the JSON for the "raw" object, without some extraneous data.

 Viewing Portal Schemas
 ======================